Brody K. Greenwald

 Overview

 Brody is a prominent leader of California's international arbitration community.
-He is a founding member of California Arbitration (CalArb), an organization that promotes international arbitration and alternative dispute resolution in California.
-He serves on CalArb's Executive Committee and Board of Directors, in addition to other leadership positions in the organization.
+As a founding member of California Arbitration (CalArb), he is dedicated to promoting and expanding international arbitration and alternative dispute resolution in the state.
+He holds key positions as CalArb's treasurer and as a member of its Executive Committee and Board of Directors.
 He also is actively involved in the Silicon Valley Arbitration & Mediation Center.

-Before moving to California, Brody practiced for nearly 15 years in the Firm's Washington DC office.
+Before relocating to California, Brody practiced for nearly 15 years in the Firm's Washington DC office.
+He moved to Los Angeles in 2020 to enhance the Firm's arbitration capabilities along the West Coast and across the broader Pacific Rim region.

 Experience